Klyve

-Klyve (also known as Kløve) is a hamlet and basic statistical unit (grunnkrets) in the municipality of Voss in Vestland county, Norway.
+Klyve is a hamlet and basic statistical unit (grunnkrets) in Voss Municipality in Vestland county, Norway.
+It is located just east of the small villages of Kyte and Nordheim.
+The municipal centre, Vossavangen, lies about 10 km to the southwest.

-Klyve includes Nedra Klyve (or Nedra Kløve; literally, 'lower Klyve'; elevation 235 m) to the south and Øvre Klyve (or Øvre Kløve; literally, 'upper Klyve'; elevation 275 m) to the north.
-The settlement is accessible via Norwegian County Road 307, also known as Raundalsvegen 'Raun Valley Road'.
+Klyve includes the farms Nedra Klyve (or Nedra Kløve; lit. 'lower Klyve'; elevation 235 m) to the south and Øvre Klyve (or Øvre Kløve; lit. 'upper Klyve'; elevation 275 m) to the north.
+The settlement is accessible via Norwegian County Road 5386, also known as Raundalsvegen (lit.
+'Raun Valley Road').

+History

 The settlement was attested as Klyufua in 1427 (and as af Kliffwa in 1463 and Klufa in 1490, among other names).
-The original name is reconstructed as *Kljúfar from the Old Norse verb kljúfa 'split, cleave', referring to its location between two hills.
+The original name is reconstructed as *Kljúfar from the Old Norse verb kljúfa which means 'split' or 'cleave', referring to its location between two hills.